 To be considered, submit the CIEE Scholarships & Grants application within your CIEE program application.
 Learn more at the Scholarships & Grants section of our website.

 The CIEE Difference

 Enroll in classes at the only university in Belgium which offers undergraduate level courses taught in English.
 With a variety of topics ranging from 'e-commerce', 'EU governance and lobbying', and ‘management of art and culture’ to 'ethic conflict: reconciliation and reconstruction' and ‘European film history,’ you’ll build the perfect program to suit your interests.

 Step into the professional world with a for-credit, unpaid internship.
 Vesalius college offers a number of very competitive internships with local institutions and organizations.
 While foreign language skills may be an asset, a lack of foreign language skills is not an impediment to obtaining an internship in Brussels.

 Extracurricular activities and group excursions are organized throughout the study abroad program.
-Day trips may include visits to Bruges and the caves of Han, Waterloo, and Tournai, and will introduce students to some of the cultural and historical highlights of their host country.
-Viewings of French and European films and visits to cultural events like the famous Ommegang complete the program’s activities.
+Day trips may include visits to Bruges and the caves of Han, Waterloo, and Namur, and will introduce students to some of the cultural and historical highlights of their host country.
+Viewings of French and European films and visits to cultural events like the famous Ommegang in Brussels complete the program’s activities.

 Dates, Deadlines & Fees